fangohr/introduction-to-python-for-computational-science-and-engineering/Readme.md

 # Translation

-The book is available in portugese from https://github.com/gcpeixoto/lecture-ipynb ([pdf](https://github.com/gcpeixoto/lecture-ipynb/raw/master/pdf/Introducao-Python-para-Ciencias-Computacionais-Engenharia.pdf))
+The book is available in Portuguese from https://github.com/gcpeixoto/lecture-ipynb ([pdf](https://github.com/gcpeixoto/lecture-ipynb/raw/master/pdf/Introducao-Python-para-Ciencias-Computacionais-Engenharia.pdf))

-# Ackwnowledgements
+# Acknowledgments

 Thanks go to Thomas Kluyver, Neil O'Brien, Jacek Generowicz, and Mark Molinari for various contributions (see last chapter for